swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 <!--
 Hello, we want to issue an update to [Regular Expression Literals](https://forums.swift.org/t/pitch-regular-expression-literals/52820) and prepare for a formal proposal.
 The great delimiter deliberation continues to unfold, so in the meantime, we have a significant amount of surface area to present for review/feedback: the syntax _inside_ a regex literal.
+Additionally, this is the syntax accepted from a string used for run-time regex construction, so we're devoting an entire pitch/proposal to the topic of _regex syntax_, distinct from the result builder DSL or the choice of delimiters for literals.
 -->

-# Regex Literal Interior Syntax
+# Regex Syntax

 - Authors: Hamish Knight, Michael Ilseman

 ## Introduction

-Regex literals declare a string processing algorithm using syntax familiar across a variety of languages and tools throughout programming history.
-Formalizing regex literals in Swift requires:
+A regex declares a string processing algorithm using syntax familiar across a variety of languages and tools throughout programming history.
+Regexes can be created from a string at run time or from a literal at compile time.
+The contents of that run-time string, or the contents in-between the compile-time literal's delimiters, uses regex syntax.
+We present a detailed and comprehensive treatment of regex syntax.

-- Choosing a delimiter (e.g. `#/.../#` or `re'...'`).
-- Detailing the "interior syntax" accepted in between delimiters.
-- Specifying actual types and relevant protocols for the literal.

-We present a detailed and comprehensive treatment of regex literal interior syntax.
-The syntax we're proposing is large enough for its own dedicated discussion ahead of a full regex literal proposal.

 This is part of a larger effort in supporting regex literals, which in turn is part of a larger effort towards better string processing using regex.
 See [Pitch and Proposal Status](https://github.com/apple/swift-experimental-string-processing/issues/107), which tracks each relevant piece.